Down

 4. Leave the area to dry, then vacuum.

 When you aren’t able to tackle a chocolate mess as it’s happening, or someone has accidentally spread the stain by ‘helping’ (thanks kids!) then you may want to use this 1001 Mousse.
-It’s the best help to get a food stain out of carpet!
+It’s the best help to get a food stain out of the carpet!

 1. Shake the can well.